boxed/mutmut/ARCHITECTURE.md

 # Architecture

-This document gives an overview on how Mutmut works internally.
+This document gives an overview on how NootNoot works internally.

-## Phases of `mutmut run`
+## Phases of `nootnoot run`

 ### Generating mutants